Why and how to stop caring what people think about you 🤷♂️

 Unfortunately, that does mean being more vulnerable.

 For example: last year I got in to Dungeons and Dragons.
 (I know I told you a 100 times already, I just love it!)
 So I told people at work.
 Instant feedback: “Huh, that’s for stupid nerds, right?”
-At home the reaction was not much better.
+At home the reaction wasn't much better.
 I heard my girlfriend giggle awkwardly, when I voiced a small goblin in-game.

 It stung a bit, being shamed for what I liked.
-But I was not going to be ashamed for what I like doing.
+But I was not going to feel ashamed for what I like doing.
 So my response: “I don’t care, I love this game.”
 It did mean taking a leap.

 Be your quirky honest self and people will connect even more!
 Or at least the people that matter!

-People keep shaming you for what you like?
+[People keep shaming you for what you like?
 Those are not the people you should care about.
 If they are not worth caring about, their opinion should matter little to you.
-Makes sense right?
+Makes sense right?]

 3. Do you have enemies?
 Good!